- Recognize long vowel sounds by reading and listening to a story that highlights select words

-Step 3: Take students to the first page of Emily Elizabeth Goes to School.
-Read the first two sentences and model for students how to click the speaker icon next to them to hear them read aloud.
+Step 3: Take students to the first page of the Emily Elizabeth Goes to School student activity.
+Read the first two sentences and model for students how to click the speaker icon next to the words to hear them read aloud.

 Step 1: Review the list of words created the day before.

-Step 2: Working in pairs, have students go to the game Concentration.
+Step 2: Working in pairs at the computers (or together as a class), have students go to Concentration: A Clifford Interactive Storybook Activity.
 Students can click the speaker icon to hear the instructions.
 If necessary, model how to play the game by clicking the cards to make a match of words with the same long vowel sound.